Google Analytics 4 for Shopify: complete setup guide 2026

 2. IP anonymization

-Active by default in GA4, no extra configuration needed.
-GA4 does not store complete IP addresses.
+Active by default in GA4, no additional configuration needed.
+GA4 does not store full IP addresses.

 3. Set data retention